andywer/webpack-blocks/README.md

 block's partial config.

+## Show me a small working sample

+Have a look at the [sample app](./test-app).
+It features a small webpack config based on webpack-blocks for launching a React app with Babel and HMR.

 ## Like what you see?

-Support webpack-blocks by giving some [feedback](#feedback), publishing new webpack blocks or just by 🌟 starring the project!
+Support webpack-blocks by giving some [feedback](https://github.com/andywer/webpack-blocks/issues), publishing new webpack blocks or just by 🌟 starring the project!

-## Feedback?

-Found a bug?
-Wrote some webpack block you want to share?
-You are welcome!
-Feel free to open an 👉 [issue](https://github.com/andywer/webpack-blocks/issues).